 DigitalOcean is a prominent and modern provider in the cloud computing business.
 They provide a wide range of cloud computing services, from modest virtual servers to advanced cloud GPUs.
 DO offers droplets (virtual machines) with an SLA, built-in security tools, and predictable monthly pricing.
 Droplets are like mini servers you can use independently or within a larger cloud infrastructure.
 Also, I like the DO control panel because it is stylish and easy to connect to other control panels or services.

 However, if you are searching for ideal DigitalOcean alternatives, this is the right resource for you.
 I’m a big fan of real VPSs and dedicated servers, and I enjoy testing them out with various providers.
-You should buy virtual machines from a provider that does not cater to shared hosting.
+You should purchase virtual machines from a provider that does not offer shared hosting.

 It’s because shared hosts often overfill their servers, leading to frequent outages and poor performance.
-Still, there are decent shared hosts who offer quality service, but most are mediocre and don’t prioritize performance or availability.
+Still, there are decent shared hosting providers that offer quality service, but most are mediocre and don’t prioritize performance or availability.

 Yes, I like DigitalOcean’s pricing and modern interface.
 Not only that, it’s fast and reliable among the affordable cloud hosting providers in the industry.
 Despite rare downtimes and slow hardware upgrades, they’re still quality.
 Also, they’ve got a bad reputation for customer service and shutting down clients in the wrong way.
 So, you can try some of the following alternatives to DigitalOcean if they appeal to you.